cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow data input

-The initial data input into a workflow instance can be any valid JSON object.
-If no input is provided the default data input is an empty JSON object:
+The initial data input into a workflow instance must be a valid JSON object.
+If no input is provided the default data input is the empty object:
 ```json
 {

 }
 ```

-It is up to implementations how to define their API to ingest the initial workflow data.
-Workflow data input must be passed as input to the workflows' "startsAt" state (the state representing the start of the workflow).
+Workflow data input is passed to the workflows "startsAt" state (the starting state) as data input.
-Initial workflow data should not be manipulated (via filters for example) before it is passed to the "startsAt" state.

 <p align="center">
 <img src="media/workflowdatainput.png" with="500px" height="300px" alt="Workflow data input"/>